MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 #### Remarks

-Three constructors can be used to construct objects of class `bitset<N>`:

-- The first constructor accepts no parameters, constructs an object of class `bitset<N>` and initializes all N bits to a default value of zero.
+1) Constructs an object of class `bitset<N>` and initializes all N bits to a default value of zero.

-- The second constructor constructs an object of class `bitset<N>` and initializes the bits by using the single **`unsigned long long`** parameter.
+2-3) Constructs an object of class `bitset<N>` and initializes the bits from the `val` parameter.

-- The third constructor constructs an object of class `bitset<N>`, initializing the N bits to values that correspond to the characters provided in a c-style character string of zeros and ones.
-You call the constructor without casting the string into a string type: `bitset<5> b5("01011");`

-There are also two constructor templates provided:

-- The first constructor template constructs an object of class `bitset<N>` and initializes bits from the characters provided in a string of zeros and ones.
+4) Constructs an object of class `bitset<N>` and initializes bits from the characters provided in a string of zeros and ones.
 If any characters of the string are other than 0 or 1, the constructor throws an object of class [invalid argument](../standard-library/invalid-argument-class.md).
-If the position specified (*`pos`*) is beyond the length of the string, then the constructor throws an object of class [out_of_range](../standard-library/out-of-range-class.md).
-The constructor sets only those bits at position *j* in the bitset for which the character in the string at position `pos + j` is 1.
+If the position specified (*`pos`*) is beyond the length of the string, then the constructor throws an object of class [`out_of_range`](../standard-library/out-of-range-class.md).
+The constructor sets only those bits at position *j* in the `bitset` for which the character in the string at position `pos + j` is 1.
 By default, *`pos`* is 0.

-- The second constructor template is similar to the first, but includes an additional parameter (*count*) that is used to specify the number of bits to initialize.
-It also has two optional parameters, *_Zero* and *_One*, which indicate what character in *str* is to be interpreted to mean a 0 bit and a 1 bit, respectively.
+5) Similar to 4) but includes an additional parameter, *`count`*, that specifies the number of bits to initialize.
+It has two optional parameters, *`_Zero`* and *`_One`*, which indicate what character in *`str`* should be interpreted to mean a 0 bit and a 1 bit, respectively.

+6) Constructs an object of class `bitset<N>`, initializing the N bits to values that correspond to the characters provided in a c-style character string of zeros and ones.
+You call the constructor without casting the string into a string type, for example: `bitset<5> b5("01011");`

 #### Example